 Principal Learning Outcomes

-The module should provide students with the ability to discuss, critically evaluate and recommend policy options in the broad area of macroeconomics.
+The module will provide students with the ability to discuss, critically evaluate and recommend policy options in various areas of macroeconomics.

 The syllabus may cover, but is not limited to, the following areas: